only .99 cents. No internet required. Some like to listen and learn and not just read.

-85. Q.Para 4-6 How must the training, instruction, or correction action given to a Soldier to correct deficiencies be?
+85. Q.Para 4-6 What must the training, instruction or correction action given to a Soldier to correct deficiencies be?

-89. Q.Para 4-6 What should should at all levels of command ensure about Corrective measures?
+89. Q.Para 4-6 What should all levels of command ensure about corrective measures?

-A: that training and instruction are not used in an oppressive manner to evade the procedural safeguards applying to imposing nonjudicial punishment
+A: that training and instruction are not used in an oppressive manner.

 90. Q.Para 4-7 What are essential ingredients of military justice?

-91. Q.Para 4-7 Can Commanders direct subordinates to take particular disciplinary actions, nor unnecessarily restrict disciplinary authority of subordinates?
+91. Q.Para 4-7 Can Commanders direct subordinates to take particular disciplinary actions or unnecessarily restrict disciplinary authority of subordinates?

 95. Q.Para 4-13 Is the use of English for personal communications that are unrelated to military functions required?